 On 30 October 2017, Robert Smith of the BBBoC blamed Tyson Fury for delays to his anti-doping hearing.

-He said to Sky Sports, “We [the BBBoC] are ready to go, UKAD are ready to go on our behalf, and the independent panel are waiting for a confirmed date.
+He said to Sky Sports, “We [the BBBoC] are ready to go, UKAD is ready to go on our behalf, and the independent panel is waiting for a confirmed date.
 It’s up to them [Team Fury] now [to propose a date].”

 Mr. Smith is incorrect.
 While Team Fury have been advised not to discuss this matter until it is over, we would like to clarify as follows:

 (i) This matter started in February 2015 – almost 3 years ago – after routine doping control tests.

 (ii) Tyson and Hughie were not notified of the results of those tests for 7 months, and even then, UKAD simply asked them about their diet.
 There was never any suggestion that Tyson and Hughie had done anything wrong or that they might be in any trouble.

 (iii) Then, without warning, UKAD charged Tyson and Hughie in June 2016 concerning the February 2015 tests – i.e., 16 months after the tests.

 (iv) A hearing eventually took place in May 2017 but was halted after UKAD objected to the participation of a tribunal member.

 (v) Hearing dates were then proposed for early October 2017, but UKAD’s team (not Team Fury’s team) was unavailable.

 (vi) A hearing has now been fixed for December 2017.